 Scope of the regime

-The Act introduces a mandatory notification regime applicable to any notifiable acquisitions that take place across 17 key sectors, the final definitions of which will be set out in regulations in due course:
+The Act introduces a mandatory notification regime applicable to any notifiable acquisitions that take place across 17 key sectors, the definitions of which have been set out in the National Security and Investment Act 2021 (Notifiable Acquisition) (Specification of Qualifying Entities) Regulations 2021:

 - Advanced Materials